goodheads/goodheads-bot/README.md

 # MyBot

-MyBot is a chat bot built on the [Hubot][hubot] framework to return Developer Information
+MyBot is a chat bot built on the Hubot framework to return Developer Information

 ### Running MyBot Locally